runcitadel/core/scripts/update/README.md

 ## Execution Flow

-1. New developments across the any/entire fleet of Citadel's services (bitcoind, lnd, dashboard, middleware, etc) are made, which maintain their own independent version-control and release-schedule.
+1. New developments across the any/entire fleet of Citadel's services (bitcoind, dashboard, manager, etc) are made, which maintain their own independent version-control and release-schedule.
 Subsequently, their new docker images are built, tagged and pushed to Docker Hub.

 2. The newly built and tagged images are updated in the main repository's (i.e. this repo) [`docker-compose.yml`](https://github.com/runcitadel/core/blob/main/docker-compose.yml) file.